danbev/learning-openssl/README.md

   ...
 }
 ```
-The fips provider is implemented in `providers/fips/fipsprov.c`.
+Note that one still needs a fips configuration file as the properties in this
+file are requred.

 There is an example of loading the fips provider in [fips-provider](./fips-provider.c).
 If you just compile this using